chip-swap/docs/README.md

 ![About](assets/about.png)

+*This document was written when the product was still under development.*
+*There is a possibility of changing to Ethereum.*

 ## Introduction

 It was surprising that Uniswap and Sushiswap revolutionized decentralized finance and automated market making, surpassing Coinbase in daily trading volumes in early September.